Kukyos/NullTicket/PROJECT_SUMMARY.md

-# 🎯 NullTicket System - Complete Project Summary
+# 🎯 POWERGRID Helpdesk System - Complete Project Summary

 ## Executive Summary

-I've successfully analyzed your **NullChat chatbot** and built a **unified intelligent ticketing system (NullTicket)** that integrates it with email, GLPI, Solman, and provides AI-powered automation, smart routing, and a comprehensive admin dashboard.
+I've successfully analyzed your **NullChat chatbot** and built a **unified intelligent ticketing system (POWERGRID Helpdesk)** that integrates it with email, GLPI, Solman, and provides AI-powered automation, smart routing, and a comprehensive admin dashboard.

 ---